Plant-Based

 For example, in an effort to avoid “greenwashing” and making misleading claims about a product’s environmental impacts, legislators around the world are passing new guidelines and requirements for making such claims.

 Health and nutrition claims made by plant-based alternatives are also facing increasing regulatory pressures.
-To help consumers make better-informed decisions about their nutrition, governments (local and national) are starting to implement new rules regarding what can and must be on the labels of these products.
+To help consumers make better-informed decisions, governments are starting to implement new rules regarding what must be on the labels.

 plant-based products

-This growing number of targeted regulations may force the hand of many companies; still, others believe that future legislation could also positively affect the growth of plant-based developments.
+This growing number of targeted regulations may force the hand of many companies.
+Still, others believe that future legislation could also positively affect the growth of future plant-based developments.

-In the US alone, recent proposals like the PLANT Act could have massive implications for strengthening plant-based claims regarding the well-being of consumers and the environment.
+In the US alone, the PLANT Act could have massive implications for strengthening the future of plant-based claims.

 Navigating these constant changes in the plant-based market won’t be easy.
 That’s why having experienced partners like Edlong is a necessity for maintaining success in this revolutionary environment.
-With over a century of innovation and a continued focus on what’s next, our team can help you nail your taste targets no matter how much the market moves.
+Our team can help you nail your taste targets no matter how much the market moves.